nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_administrative_items.md

 | 2 | `Entry` | A short human readable free-text title for the administrative item | `free-text` |
 | 3 | `Details` | Longer human readable details for the administrative item, codes such as READ or SNOMED **MUST NOT** be included. | `free-text` |

+The provider **MAY** include or exclude items which are included in the [observations](accessrecord_view_observations.html) view.
+If 'observations' are included, all the details which are included in the Value, Range and Details column **MUST** be included in the Details column.

 ## HTML view ##